Looking for some fun craft ideas for kids? We love these fun ideas for homemade bookmarks that kids can make and use, or even give as gifts!

 It’s probably best for grownups to make the slits with the utility knife and then kids can do the threading of the ribbons through the holes.

-You Might Also Enjoy 4 Fun Book Crafts for Kids
+You May Also Enjoy 4 Fun Book Crafts for Kids

 #5.
 Shark Origami Bookmark